Amol0306/phpmyAdmin-springBoot-jsp/README.md

 # phpmyAdmin-springBoot-jsp
-in this oriject I have used jsp as front end spring boot as backend php myadmin as a mysql rdbms this project performs a insert operation of the model
+in this project I have used jsp as front end spring boot as backend php myadmin as a mysql rdbms this project performs a insert operation of the model